themegrill/spacious/readme.txt

 == Changelog ==
 = Version TBD =
 * Tweak       - Child theme compatibility for spacious_hex2rgb function.
+* Enhancement - Links CSS transition.
+* Remove      - Unused codes.

 = Version 1.7.5 - 2020-07-27 =
 * Added - New Demo (Spacious Band)- Use this Spacious demo to create a music band website for your music enthusiasts.